|

 Types Of Chemical Peels – Complete Guide

-If you want to understand all there is to know about chemical peels and all the benefits they have to offer, keep reading!
+If you want to understand everything there is to know about chemical peels and the benefits they offer, keep reading!

 What Is A Chemical Peel?

-Chemical peels are an exfoliating service often provided in skincare clinics, spas, or a doctor’s office.
-They use a chemical solution or exfoliant to eliminate dead skin to bring new cells to the skin’s surface to treat various skin concerns.
+They use a chemical solution or exfoliant to remove dead skin cells, bringing new cells to the skin’s surface to treat various skin concerns.

-For example, chemical peels are used to combat signs of aging, or treat acne and discoloration.
-There are three types of chemical peels, each with its own intensities.
+For example, chemical peels are used to combat signs of aging or treat acne and discoloration.
+There are three types of chemical peels, each with its own intensity.

 Chemical peels can be highly intense, and it’s crucial to follow a supportive skincare routine before and after a chemical peel.